 Tell me a little bit about your current job.
 Where do you work and what is your role?

-Can you describe for me what accessibility is in your own words?
+Can you describe for me what web accessibility is in your own words?

-Do you have any experience with accessibility?
+Do you have any experience with web accessibility?

-Can you describe how accessibility is relevant to your work, or how it might impact your work in your current position?
+Can you describe how web accessibility is relevant to your work, or how it might impact your work in your current position?

 Are you familiar with the W3C’s Web Accessibility Initiative?
 Have you ever visited their web site?

-What resources do you use to get answers when you have accessibility-related questions?
+What resources do you use to get answers when you have web accessibility-related questions?

 What makes this resource useful?